 Each district conservationist working with a local work group has established local resource concerns, practices, and an application ranking process to prioritize applications for funding.
 Applications for EQIP are accepted on a continuous basis.
 However, each locality has a cutoff date for ranking applications, the first of which is Oct.
-20, 2017 for fiscal year 2018 applications.
-A second statewide cutoff date to rank additional new 2018 applications has been established for March 16, 2018.
+1, 2021, for Fiscal Year 2022 applications.
 NRCS may establish local, minimum ranking cutoff levels for funding selection.
-Use the "Link to County EQIP Information" for details on the county EQIP information.
 Contact your local NRCS Field Office for additional information.

 Agricultural producers and owners of non-industrial private forestland and Tribes are eligible to apply for EQIP.
 Eligible land includes cropland, rangeland, pastureland, non-industrial private forestland and other farm or ranch lands.